pyodide/pyodide/README.md

 [![Build Status](https://circleci.com/gh/iodide-project/pyodide.png)](https://circleci.com/gh/iodide-project/pyodide)
 [![Documentation Status](https://readthedocs.org/projects/pyodide/badge/?version=latest)](https://pyodide.readthedocs.io/?badge=latest)

-The Python scientific stack, compiled to WebAssembly.
+Python and the scientific stack, compiled to WebAssembly.

 ## What is Pyodide?

-**Pyodide** brings the Python 3.8 runtime to the browser via WebAssembly, along with the Python scientific stack including NumPy, Pandas, Matplotlib, parts of SciPy, and NetworkX.
-The [`packages` directory](https://github.com/iodide-project/pyodide/tree/master/packages) lists over 35 packages which are currently available.
+**Pyodide** brings the Python 3.8 runtime to the browser via WebAssembly, along with the Python scientific stack including NumPy, Pandas, Matplotlib, SciPy, and scikit-learn.
+The [`packages` directory](https://github.com/iodide-project/pyodide/tree/master/packages) lists over 75 packages which are currently available.
+In addition it's possible to install pure Python wheels from PyPi.

 **Pyodide** provides transparent conversion of objects between Javascript and Python.
 When used inside a browser, Python has full access to the Web APIs.